Skip to main content

 Wealthsimple’s Learn pages are meant to be educational.
 Every story is sourced from and vetted by subject matter experts, and produced by journalists with decades of media experience — people whose primary goal is to teach you something, rather than sell you something.
 While there may be links included in the article about products that are offered by Wealthsimple Investments Inc. (“Wealthsimple”) or one of its affiliates, these articles are not investment advice, a recommendation to buy or sell assets or securities, or any other kind of professional advice.
 If you are interested in learning about how Wealthsimple products or features work, please visit the Help Centre.
 If you are interested in knowing which products are offered by Wealthsimple and which are offered by affiliates, we’ve got a page to help you with that, too.

-Is a broken-wing butterfly bullish or bearish?
+Is a butterfly spread profitable?

 Build your own portfolio your way with stocks, ETFs, and options